ivynya/sunset/README.md

 ## How to deploy a Sunset instance

 1. Clone this repository
-2. Edit `public/message.md` with appropriate message for useres
+2. Edit `public/message.md` with appropriate message for users
 3. `docker build -t sunset:website .`
 4. `docker run -p 3000:3000 -d sunset:website`
 5. Edit your reverse proxy for your domain to point at `localhost:3000` on your server